 Staying Motivated on the Path to Abs

 Remember: Six months or even two years is not long in the overall span of your life.
 Getting fit is worth the investment of time and waiting for the gradual pay-off.

 Don’t get discouraged when you fail to see overnight results or when you fall off track and need to get back to it.
 As with anything worth accomplishing, there is a barrier to entry.
 There is a learning period that makes it hard to do that thing.
 Expect the challenges, and keep going.

 Keep finding more sources of information and inspiration.
 Take your progress in any small increments you can get.

 Overall, the formula is simple, as I laid out at the beginning of this post: Just lock-in that calorie deficit, be patient over time, and your belly fat will have no choice but to be burned off.

 You’ll have your six-pack abs soon enough.
-Add in compound exercises and a higher protein intake, and you can have an overall much more jacked physique in a few months.
+Add in strength training and a higher protein intake, and you can have an overall much more jacked physique in a few months, as well.

 Two More Recommendations for Your Plant-Based Journey

 1. This is the best free video training I’ve found on plant-based nutrition.
 You’ll learn how to reduce your risk of cancer, heart disease, type 2 diabetes, Alzheimer’s, and obesity—all with plant-based food.
 Watch the free “Food for Health Masterclass” here.